mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 9. Select **Install** once the details are entered.
 Wait for the **Status** of the jar to display as **Installed** before continuing.

-10. Log out of the UI afterwards by clicking on the **admin** text on the top-right of the UI and selecting **Log out** on the dropdown.

 ## Replication

 In this section, follow the steps detailed to perform live replication of HCFS data and Hive metadata from the HDP cluster to the Azure Databricks cluster.